 Earnings from operations in the North American wholesale segment were \$22.2 million in 2012 compared with \$15.7 million in 2011.
-The 2012 reduction in the estimated liability for future payments related to the Bogs acquisition caused \$3.5 million of the increase.
-The remainder of the increase was achieved through higher sales volumes across all wholesale brands as well as slightly higher gross margins as a percent of net sales, partially offset by higher selling and administrative costs related to the Canadian distribution of Bogs and higher pension and advertising expenses in 2012.
+The 2012 reduction in the estimated liability for future payments to be made as a result of the Bogs acquisition caused \$3.4 million of the increase.
+The remainder of the increase was achieved through higher sales volumes across all wholesale brands as well as slightly higher gross margins as a percent of net sales, partially offset by higher selling and administrative costs related to the Canadian distribution of Bogs as well as higher pension and advertising expenses in 2012.
 Wholesale gross earnings were 32.2% of net sales in 2012 compared to 31.8% in 2011.